cudy789/AMPL/docs/installation/run.rst

    docker-compose up -d

-AMPL starts in the background, attempts to restart if it fails, and will automatically start when the coprocessor is powered on.
+MAPLE starts in the background, attempts to restart if it fails, and will automatically start when the coprocessor is powered on.

 Start in foreground
 ~~~~~~~~~~~~~~~~~~~~~